Non-Linearizability of power series over complete non-Archimedean fields of positive characteristic: Non-linearizability criterion

 Now we prove \eqref{a2} by induction.
 Note first that by \eqref{a5} for any given $m\geq 1$, \eqref{a2} is equivalent to

 For~$m = 1$, we have $ c_1 = A_1 f_1$.
 This implies \eqref{20p} and hence \eqref{a2}.

-Given any integer $m$ in $\{2,\dots,d^*p\}$.
-Assume that \eqref{a2} holds for every~$m'$ in~$\{1, \ldots, m -1 \}$.
+For any integer $m$ in $\{2,\dots,d^*p\}$ suppose that \eqref{a2} holds for every~$m'$ in~$\{1, \ldots, m -1 \}$.
 As noted above, we just need to prove \eqref{20p} instead.
 Since $c_m$ is defined piece-wisely, we first prove that the induction works for $2\leq m\leq d^*$; and then prove it for bigger $ m$'s.

 For $m$ in~$\{2, \ldots, d^*\}$, since $m\leq d^*\leq p-1$, we can get rid of $p\nmid w$ condition in \eqref{20p} for such $m$.

 Combining it with the recursive definition of $\{c_m\}$, we have

 Note that $\v\left(\mu^{p^{\vp(uw)+k}-p^{k+\tau}}\right)=1$ for every $w\geq 1$.
 Combining \eqref{fn} with our induction hypothesis, for every $w \in \{1, \dots, m-1 \}$ we have